awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-lambda.md

 1. Choose **Create function**\.
 You are returned to the function's code and configuration\.

-1. With your `LogAutoScalingEvent` function still open in the console, under **Function code**, in the editor, copy the following sample code into the file named index\.js\.
+1. With your `LogAutoScalingEvent` function still open in the console, under **Function code**, in the editor, paste the following sample code into the file named index\.js\.

    ```
    var aws = require("aws-sdk");